ParkerAnderson130/Vertex/README.md

 ## Have Questions?

 That's it for now!
-Lot's of exiting features a going to be added in the future (saving user chat history is a big one!!!).
+Exiting features are going to be added in the future (saving user chat history is a big one).
 DM one of the lead software engineers or email him at [royswapnil07@gmail.com](mailto:royswapnil07@gmail.com).
 If you stumble upon an issue or have a feature request you are very welcome to open a Github issue or pull request.
 Have a great day!